Matt-13/AraPythonProject/README.md

 4. Files must be in .txt format.
 5. Graph Files must be in the pythonscripts folder (or directory above) - only if the load command/or defaults are used.
 6. Graph Files must be in PLANTUML format and begin with @plantuml and end with @enduml
+7. Program will not execute from a Network Directory or the root of C:/ Drive.